Topic

 1.3 Definitions

-The Immigration Act Section 83 second paragraph and the Immigration Regulations Section 17-7 contain provisions concerning the duty of foreign nationals to provide information.
-These provisions apply both to applications for residence permits and to applications for protection.
-It follows from the Immigration Act Section 83 second paragraph that, when the immigration authorities so require, a foreign national must contribute to clarifying his/her identity stated upon entry and until such time as the correct identity is registered.
-The foreign national can also be subject to such a duty at a later point if there is reason to believe that the registered identity is not correct.
+The Immigration Act Section 83 second paragraph and the Immigration Regulations Section 17-7 contain provisions on foreign nationals’ obligation to provide information, which apply to applications for a residence permit as well as applications for protection.
+It follows from The Immigration Act Section 83 second paragraph that, when the immigration authorities so require, a foreign national must contribute to clarifying their identity stated at the time of entry and until such time as their correct identity has been registered.
+The foreign national may also be subject to such a duty at a later point if there is reason to believe that the registered identity is not correct.
+The Immigration Regulations Section 17-7 contain provisions on what may be required of foreign nationals in such cases, including the presentation of documentation.
+Pursuant to the final paragraph of the provision, a foreign national who is required to help clarify their own identity shall be made aware of the provisions on participation and that non-compliance with such an order may constitute a criminal offence.
+Pursuant to the Immigration Act Section 8 third paragraph and the Immigration Regulations Section 2-11 first paragraph, the UDI has the authority to accept ID documents other than a passport or to exempt a foreign national from the passport requirement.

 3. How to carry out control of persons and documents

-3.1 Who will carry out the control
+3.1 Who should carry out the controls

 - diplomatic passports